 The right lighting can completely change the look and feel of a space, so as long as you keep hold of the original fixtures and do your research on what type of lighting is right for every room, there’s absolutely no reason not to switch up your lamps and shades for something more striking!

 ‘So much can be achieved purely with lighting.
 I once read a quote from Aaron Rose that summed it up – "In the right light, at the right time, everything is extraordinary",' says Sarah.
 ‘As a rule of thumb in interior design, we recommend that each room should have 5-8 light sources.
 If you have space, work in a floor lamp that’s both decorative and casts a nice glow in the room.

-‘Table lamps also help to add another layer, and candles can be great for mood and atmosphere’ she adds.
-‘I personally love LED strips.
+‘Table lamps and sunset lamps also help to add another layer, and scented candles can be great for mood and atmosphere’ she adds.
+‘I personally love using LED strips to create a neon aesthetic.
 Readily available and affordable, they are the perfect way to backlight something to add interest and depth.
 Try the back of a TV for instance, to create a cosy glow when watching a movie at night-time.’